oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-dashes-in-your-urls/rule.md

 ---

-​​​For maximum readability and SEO use kebab-case (dashes) in your URLs. ​
+For maximum readability and SEO use kebab-case (dashes) in your URLs.

 http://northwind.com/pageonworddocumentation
  Figure: Bad example - No kebab-case in URL

 http://northwind.com/PageOnWordDocumentation
- Fi​gure: Bad example - PascalCase (better readability and still works in small caps, but other people might share it without the MixedCase)
+ Figure: Bad example - PascalCase (better readability and still works in small caps, but other people might share it without the MixedCase)